-Attach the work plan for the project that includes all information detailed in Section IV.2.ii.
+Attach the work plan for the project that includes all information detailed in Section IV. ii.
 Project Narrative, Work Plan.
-If you will make subawards or expend funds on contracts, describe how your organization will ensure proper documentation of funds.

 Attachment 2: Staffing Plan and Job Descriptions for Key Personnel (see Section 4.1. of HRSA's SF-424 Application Guide)